TangatBaktybergen/TangatBaktybergen/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on "Smart shopping cart", "GPS animal tracker", "Smart Home automation with Matter" and "LaserCube UI for bicycle"
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning wireless communcation protocols and starndards.
+Refreshing my knowledge about C/C++/Java and learning Python.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on IoT and wireless communication included projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Matter standard.
-- 💬 Ask me about ...
+- 💬 Ask me about PCB manufacturing and programming Arduino/ESP/Raspberry Pi.
-- 📫 How to reach me: ...
+- 📫 How to reach me: Tangat.Baktybergen@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Looking for: Internship semester or student work in IoT projects.
 -->

 <h3 align="left">Connect with me:</h3>